pengzhi1998/academic-kickstart/content/publication/Journal-paper/index.md

 # publication_short = "In *STC*"

 # Abstract.
-abstract = "With help of Mathcad simulation, this paper draws magnetic field distribution and total magnetic energy curves under different current directions and different wire distances, thus gives a reasonable and intuitive theoretical description of the basic problem mentioned above"
+abstract = "The distribution of magnetic field energy in parallel current-carrying straight wires is a basic problem in university physics course.
+Based on the principle of vector synthesis of magnetic induction intensity, this paper calculates the energy density distribution of magnetic field in two parallel long current-carrying straight wires, obtains the total magnetic energy in unit length space along the wire direction.
+With help of Mathcad simulation, this paper draws magnetic field distribution and total magnetic energy curves under different current directions and different wire distances, thus gives a reasonable and intuitive theoretical description of the basic problem mentioned above."

 # Summary.
 An optional shortened abstract.
 # summary = "China-Europe International Symposium on Software Engineering Education(CEISEE), Shenzhen · China"